-I owned seven houses by the time I was 24-years old.
+I had owned seven houses by the time I was 24 years old.
 I was all-in on the dream of real estate riches and driving a Porsche Boxster.
-I was pulling in almost six-figures a year from rents and a full-time job.
+I was pulling in almost six figures a year from rent and a full-time job.

 Two years later, I was broke.

 That’s why I can relate to Jeff’s story of the lessons he learned investing in real estate.
 He learned very quickly some real estate riches are too good to be true.

 I still believe wholeheartedly in the power of real estate as a long-term generator of wealth.

 I haven’t quite built my real estate empire back to its former glory, but I’ve created a consistent source of cash flow that will grow over time.

 If you’ve ever dreamed of starting in real estate investing and making millions in property, you need to avoid the scams and myths sold by infomercial salesmen.